kaitersgonnakait/gorelik.net/_posts/2022/2022-07-28-new-position-new-challenge￼.md

 ---
 layout: post
-title: "New position, new challenge￼"
+title: "New position, new challenge"
 date: 2022-07-28
 categories:
   - "blog"